-- cluster: Descriptive name given to the cluster.
+- cluster: A descriptive name given to the cluster.
 For Torque, this is specified as a 'Node property' for every node in the cluster.
-HOD uses this value to compute the number of available nodes. - client-params: Comma-separated list of hadoop config parameters specified as key-value pairs.
-These will be used to generate a hadoop-site.xml on the submit node that should be used for running Map/Reduce jobs. - job-feasibility-attr: Regular expression string that specifies whether and how to check job feasibility resource manager or scheduler limits.
+HOD uses this value to compute the number of available nodes. - client-params: A comma-separated list of hadoop config parameters specified as key-value pairs.
+These will be used to generate a hadoop-site.xml on the submit node that should be used for running MapReduce jobs. - job-feasibility-attr: A regular expression string that specifies whether and how to check job feasibility resource manager or scheduler limits.
 The current implementation corresponds to the torque job attribute 'comment' and by default is disabled.
-When set, HOD uses it to decide what type of limit violation is triggered and either deallocates the cluster or stays in queued state according as the request is beyond maximum limits or the cumulative usage has crossed maximum limits.
+When set, HOD uses it to decide what type of limit violation is triggered and either deallocates the cluster or stays in queued state according as the request is beyond maximum limits or the cumulative usage has crossed maxumum limits.
 The torque comment attribute may be updated periodically by an external mechanism.
-For example, comment attribute can be updated by running checklimits.sh script in hod/support directory, and then setting job-feasibility-attr equal to the value TORQUE\USER\LIMITS\COMMENT\FIELD, "User-limits exceeded.
-Requested:([0-9]\) Used:([0-9]\) MaxLimit:([0-9]\)", will make HOD behave accordingly.
+For e.g., comment attribute can be updated by running checklimits.sh script in hod/support directory, and then setting job-feasibility-attr equal to the value TORQUE\USER\LIMITS\COMMENT\FIELD i.e "User-limits exceeded.
+Requested:([0-9]\) Used:([0-9]\) MaxLimit:([0-9]\)" will make HOD behave accordingly.